DungPham2102/Boat-server-ui/README.md

-# Boat Monitoring System
+# GPS-based Boat Control System

-This project is the main server and web interface for a real-time boat tracking system.
+This project contains the main server and web interface for a real-time boat tracking and control system.

 ## System Architecture

 The system operates based on the following model:

-1.  **Boat Device**: Equipped with a GPS module and a LoRa transmitter.
-It continuously broadcasts its GPS coordinates via LoRa signals.
+1.  **Boat Device**: Equipped with a GPS module and a LoRa transceiver.
+    *   **Upstream:** It continuously broadcasts its GPS coordinates and status (telemetry) via LoRa signals.
+    *   **Downstream:** It listens for, receives, and executes control commands sent from the Gateway.

-2.  **Raspberry Pi (Gateway)**: A device with a LoRa receiver.
-It runs a script that:
+2.  **Raspberry Pi (Gateway)**: A device with a LoRa transceiver running a dedicated script.
-    *   Listens for LoRa signals from the boat.
+    *   **Upstream:** It listens for LoRa signals from the boat and forwards the data by sending an HTTP POST request to the Laptop Server.
-    *   Upon receiving data, it sends an HTTP POST request to the Laptop Server over the local network (LAN/WiFi) to forward the boat's location data.
+    *   **Downstream:** It provides an API endpoint to receive commands from the Laptop Server and transmits them to the boat via LoRa.

 3.  **Laptop Server (This Project)**: A Node.js application that:
-    *   Provides an API endpoint to receive location data from the Pi Gateway.
+    *   **Upstream:** Provides an API to receive telemetry data from the Gateway, processes it, and pushes it to the browser via WebSocket.
-    *   Processes and stores the data in a database.
-    *   Hosts a WebSocket server to push real-time data to connected web clients.
+    *   **Downstream:** Receives control commands from the browser via WebSocket and forwards them to the Gateway by sending an HTTP POST request.
-    *   Serves the React-based user interface.
+    *   Serves the React-based user interface and handles user authentication.

-4.  **Web Browser (Client)**:
+4.  **Web Browser (Client)**: The React application running in the user's browser.
-    *   Loads the React user interface from the Laptop Server.
-    *   Establishes a WebSocket connection to the server to receive live location updates.
-    *   Displays the boat's position and other telemetry data on a map for the user.
+    *   **Upstream:** Loads the UI, establishes a WebSocket connection, and displays the boat's live position and status.
+    *   **Downstream:** Captures user input (e.g., setting a new target, changing mode) and sends these commands to the Laptop Server via WebSocket.

 ---